serverless/blog/posts/2017-08-31-serverless-v1.21.0.md

 Serverless v1.21 introduces an enhancement for this `config credentials` command.
 You are now able to update existing profiles through the Serverless CLI.

-The `--overwrite` flag is necessary if you want to update an existing progile.
-It signals that this is a destructive operation and helps preventing unintended changes:
+The `--overwrite` flag is necessary if you want to update an existing profile.
+It signals that this is a "dangerous" operation and helps preventing unintended changes:

 ```bash
 serverless config credentials --provider aws --key 1234 --secret 5678 --profile custom-profile --overwrite